jappeace/jappeaceApplication/content/zurich-hack-2022-denotational-design-and-agda.md

 After some discussion we settled on not doing this because xor isn't really a thing you care about when thinking in terms of semirings[^name].
+For more examples of abstractions shouldn't leak
-I think this idea is much more thoroughly explained in the book [algebra driven design](https://algebradriven.design/).
+I recommend the book
+[algebra driven design](https://algebradriven.design/).

 [^name]: The mathmatical name for addition and multiplication